rhit-greenlwm/PriorityPulse/readme.md

 ## Contact

-If you have any questions or suggestions, feel free to reach out to the project maintainer at [your-email@example.com](mailto:your-email@example.com).
+If you have any questions or suggestions, feel free to reach out to the project maintainer at [greenlwm@rose-hulman.edu](mailto:greenlwm@rose-hulman.edu).

 Enjoy using Priority Pulse!